 Des Moines University works with other institutionsand organizations that share the goal of improving patient and population health while expanding global health experiences for students.

-Des Moines University is committed to expanding global health opportunities for DMU students to expose them to other cultures while honing their clinical skills.
-This commitment let to the creation of the Heartland Global Health Consortium (HGHC), a collaboration of education institutions with this mission: to establish and expand multidisciplinary educational, research and service opportunities to inspire and equip students to become leaders in global public health.
+Des Moines University is committed to expanding global health opportunities for students to expose them to other cultures while they hone their clinical skills.
+This commitment led to the creation of the Heartland Global Health Consortium (HGHC), a group of Iowa educational institutions with this mission: to establish and expand multidisciplinary educational, research and service opportunities to inspire and equip students to become leaders in global public health.
 The consortium’s activities include n annual global health conference, held in conjunction with the World Food Prize Symposium, to explore issues such as health care disparities, women’s and children’s health, climate change and more.

 Created in 1986, the World Food Prize is the foremost international award recognizing individuals who have advanced human development by improving the quality, quantity or availability of food in the world.
 The World Food Prize Foundation, headquartered in Des Moines, offers several events and programs of interest to the DMU community.
 Several students and faculty, for example, have presented their research at the foundation’s annual Iowa Hunger Summit.

 In 2006, World Health Organization leaders realized aging presents a global challenge.
 To encourage communities to prepare for that, the organization brought together 33 cities in 22 countries to determine key elements of urban environments that support active, healthy aging.
 These cities formed the Global Network of Age-Friendly Cities.
 Des Moines became just the third Age-Friendly City in the United States in 2011.
 DMU is among the local organizations leading the effort in the areas of infrastructure, social capital and health services.